IRT Ninth Avenue Line

 The IRT Ninth Avenue Line, often called the Ninth Avenue Elevated or Ninth Avenue El, was the first elevated railway in New York City.
-It opened on July 3, 1868 as the West Side and Yonkers Patent Railway, as an experimental single-track cable-powered elevated railway from Battery Place, at the south end of Manhattan Island, northward up Greenwich Street to Cortlandt Street.
-It ceased operation on June 11, 1940, after it was replaced by the IND Eighth Avenue Line which had opened in 1932.
+It opened in July 1868 as the West Side and Yonkers Patent Railway, as an experimental single-track cable-powered elevated railway from Battery Place, at the south end of Manhattan Island, northward up Greenwich Street to Cortlandt Street.
+By 1879 the line was extended to the Harlem River at 155th Street.
+It was electrified and taken over by the Interborough Rapid Transit Company in 1903.

-The last section in use, over the Harlem River, was known as the Polo Grounds Shuttle, and closed on August 31, 1958.
+The main line ceased operation in June 1940, after it was replaced by the IND Eighth Avenue Line which had opened in 1932.
+The last section in use, over the Harlem River, was known as the Polo Grounds Shuttle.
+It closed in August 1958.
 This portion used a now-removed swing bridge called the Putnam Bridge, and went through a still-extant tunnel with two partially underground stations.

+The line had the worst accident in the history of New York City elevated railways, on September 11, 1905, when a train derailed and fell to the street.
+Of the 61 casualties, 13 were killed and 48 were injured.